 Heading up the community garden is David Martin.
-He's on hand to support the development of groups and activities to encourage ongoing use of the space by individuals, families and schools.
+He's on hand to support the development of groups and activities to encourage ongoing use of the space by individuals and families.
 We develop and share our knowledge together, with other members of the garden very willing to provide basic allotment skills such as growing vegetables and herbs, composting and gardening for wildlife.

 There is a mix of individual plots for residents personal use and communal plots for groups.